rhymedys/MobileSafe/README.md

 # MobileSafe
-An imitative projection of Mobilesafe Assistant
+An Android imitative projection of Mobilesafe Assistant